-A. Capacitive Touchscreen Technology
+2.1 Capacitive Touchscreen Technology

 A capacitive screen in most commercial tablets and smart phones consists of an array of conducting electrodes behind a transparent, insulating glass layer which detects a touch by measuring the additional capacitance of a human body in the circuit.
-Figure 1 shows a schematic of one possible realization of such a system [48].
+Figure 1 shows a schematic of one possible realization of such a system [47].
 When a user touches the screen, her finger acts as the second electrode in a capacitor with the screen as the dielectric.
-The touchscreen electrodes are driven by an AC signal (V{siq}) which sends a current through the screen capacitance C_s passing through the body capacitance C_B , and then back into the tablet through the case capacitance C_c .
+The touchscreen electrodes are driven by an AC signal $(V{sig})$ which sends a current through the screen capacitance $C_s$ passing through the body capacitance $C_B$ , and then back into the tablet through the case capacitance $C_c$ .
 This change in voltage measured at one or more screen electrodes is then passed to the screen controller for processing.
-Because all of the relevant capacitance values are small (hundreds of picofarads [20]) environmental noise makes direct measurement of this current impractical.
+Because all of the relevant capacitance values are small (hundreds of picofarads [19]) environmental noise makes direct measurement of this current impractical.
 Instead, the charge integration circuitry in Figure 2 is used to measure the excess capacitance associated with a finger touch.
-In this case, a digital signal, V{sig} , is synchronized with a pair of switches and a charge integrator.
-Switch S_3 is first closed to discharge capacitor C_i and then opened.
-Next, switch S_1 is closed and S_2 opened while V{sig} is high.
-This charges the series combination of the C_B , C_c , and C_s .
-Then S_1 is opened and S_2 closed, transferring this charge to C_i .
-This is commonly known as sample and hold operation.
-After a fixed number of cycles, the voltage on C_i is directly proportional to the ratio between C_i and the series combination of C_B , C_c , and C_s .
+In this case, a digital signal, $V{sig}$ , is synchronized with a pair of switches and a charge integrator.
+Switch $S_3$ is first closed to discharge capacitor $C_i$ and then opened.
+Next, switch $S_1$ is closed and $S_2$ opened while $V{sig}$ is high.
+This charges the series combination of the $C_B$ , $C_c$ , and $C_s$ .
+Then $S_1$ is opened and $S_2$ closed, transferring this charge to $C_i$ .
+After a fixed number of cycles, the voltage on $C_i$ is directly proportional to the ratio between $C_i$ and the series combination of $C_B, C_c$ , and $C_s$ .
 This voltage is then used to detect touch and, through the matrix addressing of the electrodes, position of the touch.
 Hence, even when a finger moved across the screen surface without lifting it, the finger triggers this detection at different positions on the electrode array.

-Fig. 2.
-Internal touch detection circuit
+Figure 2: Internal touch detection circuit

-B. Related Work
+2.2 Related Work

-The most closely related projects to our work are Touché [40], DiamondTouch [16], Signet [45], IR Ring [39], Magkey/Mickey [12].
-Proposed in 2001 as one of the first efforts toward differentiating touches of different users interacting with the same surface, DiamondTouch uses a physical table to transmit capacitively coupled signals through users, chairs, and finally to the receiver.
-Along the line of using human body as a medium of communication Braun et al. [13] proposed a technique to detect the presence of human body using capacitive proximity sensing.
-However, these approaches require extensive hardware infrastructure which makes it impossible to apply to mobile scenarios.
-Our work seeks for solutions that do not require any modification or addition of hardware to existing touchscreen-enabled devices.
+The most closely related projects to our work are Touché [39], DiamondTouch [14], Signet [44], IR Ring [38], Magkey/Mickey [12].
+Proposed in 2001 as one of the first efforts toward differentiating touches of different users interacting with the same surface, DiamondTouch uses a table to transmit capacitively coupled signals through users, chairs, and finally to the receiver.
+This approach requires extensive hardware infrastructure which make it impossible to apply to mobile scenarios.
 Touché proposes a technique, called Swept Frequency Capacitive Sensing, that can recognize human hand and body configurations.
 While the technique could enable a new way of human computer interaction, it would require additional special hardware component to be manufactured onto the devices.
-Signet[45] uses physical patterns of conductive material as unique inputs for authentication through a capacitive touch screen.
+Signet uses physical patterns of conductive material as unique inputs for authentication through a capacitive touch screen.
 In contrast, our work focuses on using arbitrary programmable sequences of bits through direct use of the user's fingers.
 As such, it makes the solution non-intrusive and applicable to wider classes of applications.